Meet the Residents: Recording

 Meet the Residents was recorded from February to October 1973 during breaks from the filming of their long-running project, Vileness Fats.
-The sessions took place at 'El Ralpho Studios', a home studio owned by the group which was located on Sycamore Street in Los Angeles.
+The sessions took place at 'El Ralpho Studios', a home studio owned by the group which was located on Sycamore Street in San Francisco.
 Rather than the traditional method of writing, rehearsing and recording a song, the Residents constructed their songs entirely on tape, building up through overdubs.
 During the early sessions the group had no plans to release the material, but throughout the course of the sessions it evolved into a structured album.

 Release

-In February 1974, in order to promote the upcoming LP, the Residents pressed a six-minute edit of the album onto 4,000 single-sided 8" flexi discs, which were given away for free with Canadian art magazine File, and San Francisco magazine Friday.
+In February 1974, in order to promote the upcoming LP, the Residents pressed a six-minute edit of the album onto 4,000 single-sided 8" flexi discs, which were given away for free with Canadian art magazine FILE, and San Francisco magazine Friday.
 Due to the satirical nature of the cover, most readers interpreted it as a joke, which hindered already-low album sales: reportedly only 40 copies of 1050 were sold within the year, with most being returned to the publisher unopened.
 The album was released on April 1, 1974, six months after recording was completed.
-It was released by Ralph Records, a label formed two years earlier to release the 'Santa Dog' EP, which featured anonymous contributions from some of the Residents.
+It was released by Ralph Records, a label formed two years earlier to release the Santa Dog EP, which featured anonymous contributions from some of the Residents.

-Homer Flynn, the group's spokesperson, later recalled that the group's first three albums were hard to find in the 1970s, and that the Residents' homes filled with boxes of unsold records.
+Homer Flynn, the group's spokesperson, later recalled that the group's first three albums were hard to find in the 1970s, and that the Residents' homes were filled with boxes of unsold records.
 By 1977, Ralph had sold out of all 850 original pressings of the album, and so, the Cryptic Corporation (Hardy Fox, Homer Flynn, Jay Clem & John Kennedy), who had obtained ownership of the Residents' master recordings the year prior, released an abridged stereo version of the album created at Grove Street Studios, where they and the Residents had relocated to.